HeresJohnny5/100-days-of-code/log.md

 // by using the bind method you can bind this to the method which will grant the nested function to access the 'this' variable
 ```

+## Day 55: March 15, 2018

+**Progress**: Today I wrapped up Week 3 of edX Web App Development with the Power of Node.js reinforcing my understanding of Node.js, express, MongoDB and Mongoose.
+I passed the test w/ 100%.
+One more week and I'll wrap up my first edX course. #100DaysOfCode

+**Thoughts**: Not much in thoughts today outside of being super tired, which is very uncommon of me.
+I'm really looking forward to getting back to the gym and more importantly getting past this stupid cold.

 ---
 ### 2018 Projects / Certifications:
 + January 2018: [**M001: MongoDB Basics**](https://drive.google.com/file/d/1nycVB8u9t5B3x0MDnqr7gU5CBdYgPc7s/view)